 So, what else can your 3D printer offer you?
 There are a few things worth looking for.
 For starters, what is the connectivity on the printer like?
 Can it connect easily with a computer or a laptop, or do you need something like an SD card to get the printer to work?
 Also, has the printer come already completely assembled, or are you just going to get a 3D printer kit?
 Finally, consider the amount of noise that the 3D printer makes – these devices can be rather noisy, so it’s worth considering if you’re going to be working in an environment where the noise is going to be a problem.
 If you are then you may need to consider getting a quieter model.

 Which is better FDM or resin?

 It really depends on what you want to print.
-Resin is better if you want to print small detail objects, FDM is better for larger more functional parts, although you can still print highly-detailed models with filament with a little practice.
-Note though that they are totally different techniques – you can’t print with resin on an FDM printer and vice versa.
+Liquid resin is better if you want to print small detail objects, FDM is better for larger more functional parts.

 How dangerous is resin 3D printing?